Touristy or not touristy is the question

 I highly recommend Sintra, a small historical city just outside of Lisbon.
 It's where the monarchy used to live and has a very beautiful castle.

 Lagos in teh very south is a great coastal party town but very touristed.
-Still it offers a fun place to meet fellow travellers and do some ocean kayaking by the amazing grottos. almost 8 years ago
+Still it offers a fun place to meet fellow travellers and do some ocean kayaking by the amazing grottos. about 8 years ago

 I loved everywhere I went in Portugal.
 You have to go to Lagos, there are these HUGE cliffs that are right on the beach and it is so beautiful.
 Another beach in the south that is not toursity (because Lagos is a little) is Faro.
 It was such a relaxed atmosphere.

 Another amazing place that I would highly recommend is Oporto.
 It is so beautiful and there is a lot to see.
 Check out the river area for a day but spend the rest of your time out in the less touristy area near the college area.
 I met and partied with the coolest local.
 There is this bar that has a hostel on to of it and that's where we stayed and we had a great time!
 Everyone was so friendly and if you can speak spanish, they can understand you.
 Lisboa was also soo much fun but in a completely different way.
-Only go to Lisboa if you enjoy the city life. almost 8 years ago
+Only go to Lisboa if you enjoy the city life. about 8 years ago

 If you can go to the northwest of the country as well, and visit Peneda-Gerês National Park, it's amazing!
 There are beautiful cities in that region... go to Guimarães (where the country was born in the 12th century!).